 Kendra Bigsby is the lead contact for practicum coordination for the Colorado School of Public Health at Colorado State University.

-Students should contact their assigned faculty supervisor with any questions regarding their capstone project.
+Students should contact their assigned faculty advisor with any questions regarding their capstone project.

 The MPH practicum experience provides students with practical experience in a public health setting.
 The practicum is intended to support student growth, while connecting and contributing to community needs.